choldgraf/textbook/_chapters/05/3/More_on_Arrays.md

 ---
-interact_link: notebooks/05/3/More_on_Arrays.ipynb
+interact_link: chapters/05/3/More_on_Arrays.ipynb
-title: '5.3 More on Arrays'
+title: 'More on Arrays'
-permalink: 'chapters/05/3/More_on_Arrays'
+permalink: '/chapters/05/3/More_on_Arrays'
-previouschapter:
+prev_page:
-  url: chapters/05/2/Ranges
+  url: /chapters/05/2/Ranges
-  title: '5.2 Ranges'
+  title: 'Ranges'
-nextchapter:
+next_page:
-  url: chapters/06/Tables
+  url: /chapters/06/Tables
-  title: '6.
-Tables'
+  title: 'Tables'
-redirect_from:
-  - 'chapters/05/3/more-on-arrays'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 # More on Arrays
 It's often necessary to compute something that involves data from more than one array.
 If two arrays are of the same size, Python makes it easy to do calculations involving both arrays.

 For our first example, we return once more to the temperature data.
 This time, we create arrays of average daily [high](http://berkeleyearth.lbl.gov/auto/Regional/TMAX/Text/global-land-TMAX-Trend.txt) and [low](http://berkeleyearth.lbl.gov/auto/Regional/TMIN/Text/global-land-TMIN-Trend.txt) temperatures for the decades surrounding 1850, 1900, 1950, and 2000.

 {:.input_area}